Frank Sinatra: Early life

 At a young age, Sinatra developed an interest in music, particularly big band jazz and listened to Gene Austin, Rudy Vallée, Russ Colombo, and Bob Eberly while idolizing Bing Crosby.
 For his 15th birthday, Sinatra received a ukulele from his uncle Domenico, with which he performed at family gatherings.
 Sinatra attended David E. Rue Jr. High School from 1928, and A. J. Demarest High School (since renamed Hoboken High School) in 1931, where he arranged bands for school dances, but left without graduating after having attended only 47 days before being expelled for "general rowdiness".

 To please his mother, Sinatra enrolled at Drake Business School, but departed after 11 months.
 Dolly found him working as a delivery boy at the Jersey Observer newspaper (since merged into The Jersey Journal), where his godfather Frank Garrick worked; (Note: Sinatra's loss of employment at the newspaper led to a life-long rift with Garrick.
 Dolly said of it, "My son is like me.
 You cross him, he never forgets.")
 Sinatra later worked as a riveter at the Tietjen and Lang shipyard.
 He began performing in local Hoboken social clubs and sang for free on radio stations such as WAAT in Jersey City.
-In New York, Sinatra found jobs singing for his supper or for cigarettes.
-To improve his speech, Sinatra began taking elocution lessons for a dollar each from vocal coach John Quinlan, one of the first people to notice his impressive vocal range.